 One of the largest setbacks to a successful and prolonged recovery from drugs or alcohol is a patient’s inability to interact socially, free of any substance abuse.
 Since addiction is often the offspring of traumatic experiences and mood or mental disorders, substance abuse is frequently the primary coping mechanism for patients who may be purposely or inadvertently avoiding meaningful relationships with people.
 Frequently, addicts rely on drugs and alcohol as a crutch in social situations and personal interactions.
 Social skills development is therefore a major component of our addiction treatment programs.

 The Reintegration Process

 In working with patients to develop better social skills, Behavioral Health of the Palm Beaches focuses on changing their beliefs about themselves and the world around them.
-We use role playing exercises, as well as confidence building strategies to help our patients feel more comfortable in social situations.
+We use role playing exercise, as well as confidence building strategies to help our patients feel more comfortable in social situations.